Supplementary Supervisory Requirements

 View the Books & Records Requirements

-These requirements set out the rights, duties and responsibilities of a firm in relation to client money and client financial instruments received and held by it arising from its investment business activities.
+These regulations set out the rights, duties and responsibilities of a firm in relation to client money and client financial instruments received and held by it arising from its investment business activities.
 A MiFID Investment Firm must firstly be authorised by the Central Bank to hold assets belonging to its clients.
-Where a firm is authorised to hold client assets, it must do so in accordance with the Client Asset Requirements and it is required to have its external auditors assess, at least on a six monthly basis, its compliance with these requirements.
+Where a firm is authorised to hold client assets, it must do so in accordance with the Client Asset Regulations and it is required to have its external auditors assess, at least on an annual basis, its compliance with these regulations.

 For further information view Client Assets and Investor Money